Lorenzo Teves

 Lorenzo Guivelondo Teves (Valencia, Negros Oriental, April 29, 1918 – Dumaguete, October 17, 1996) was a Philippine politician who served in various positions in the Philippine Government.
 Teves hailed from the Province of Negros Oriental, where he took his college and law degrees from Silliman University.
 He was later on elected as representative of the 1st District of the province and served in that capacity from 1954 to 1965 in the 3rd, 4th and 5th Congresses of the Philippines.
 In 1967 he was elected as a senator for the 6th Congress and 7th Congress.
 However, his term was cut short when President Ferdinand Marcos declared Martial Law in 1972.
 In 1978, he was appointed by President Marcos as governor of Negros Oriental, and in 1979, was elected for that same position.
 He continued to hold the office until 1987.
 A sports complex and a street in his hometown of Dumaguete was later named after Lorenzo Teves after his death.
 He is succeeded by eight children from his first marriage and three children from his second marriage.

-Civic Affairs

-Teves was the area commander for Visayas 1981-1985 of the Knights of Rizal.
-He was also awarded the Hall of Fame Boys Scouts of the Philippines Negros Oriental-Siquijor Council.
+Teves was the area commander for Visayas of the Knights of Rizal from 1981 to 1985.
+He was also awarded the Hall of Fame of Boy Scouts of the Philippines Negros Oriental-Siquijor Council.